michael-bateman/about-michael-quiz/INSTRUCTIONS.md

 $ python survey.py
 ```
 Done!
 It should now run.

-## What it does
-This program is a simple Python code that is a 5 question plus a bonus question quiz about Michael.

 ## Imports
 This program uses modules to a minimum.
 In fact, it is possible to use the program without modules at all!
 They just put a nice touch on the game.
 The following modules were used: